crayonmelon/PlaytestingTool/README.md

 # Playtesting tool

-- A Unity package consisting of tools for tracking, storing and visualising play-session to aid with playtesting
+### A Unity package for tracking, storing and visualising play-session to aid with playtesting.
 ---

-### What is working so far?
+### It consists of 3 separate modules:

-#### Recoding Data
+#### 1️⃣ Data gathering
+- A collection of **Unity Tracker Components** to track data during game runtime.
-- The ability to record
+- Ability to track:
-- Tracking Movement
+ - gameobject movement.
-  - track the players position at a given time throughout a play session

-- Tracking Progression Events
-  - track specified events within your game
+ - game progression.

-#### Storing
+#### 2️⃣ Data Storage
-- Data is saved locally within the unity project itself inside PlayData
+- A way to store the tracked data as JSON files.
+- ability to store JSON files locally or remotely.

-#### Visualising
+#### 3️⃣️ Visualise Data
-- data collected can be visualised within the scene the data was collected.
+- Ability to presenting the data within the 3D scene the data was initially collected in.
-- Multiple  data collected can be

 ---
 # Setup and Using